Christian Yelich Player Props: Brewers vs. Braves

 Christian Yelich At The Plate

-- Yelich has 100 hits and an OBP of .373 to go with a slugging percentage of .477.
-All three of those stats are best among Milwaukee hitters this season.
+- Yelich has 101 hits and an OBP of .372 to go with a slugging percentage of .478.
+All three of those stats rank first among Milwaukee hitters this season.

-- He ranks 26th in batting average, 15th in on base percentage, and 40th in slugging among the qualified hitters in MLB.
+- Among qualifying hitters in MLB play, he ranks 22nd in batting average, 15th in on-base percentage, and 35th in slugging.

-- In 68.8% of his 93 games this season, Yelich has picked up at least one hit.
-He's also had 27 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.